stainless-chief/gaction-version-getter/README.md

 # gaction-version-getter

-Small github Action for getting **AssemblyVersion** from any .net core .csproj file.
+Small and simple github Action for getting **AssemblyVersion** from any .net core .csproj file.

 # Usage
+something like that:
 ```
-    - name: Get version
+    - name: get version
       id: get_version
       uses: chiefnoir/gaction-version-getter@v1
       with: